10 Best Mattresses for Back Pain in 2026: Doctor Recommendations

 Most mattress brands offer financing, but unless the financing is interest-free, you’ll end up spending more over time.
 But there are ways to save on a new mattress for back pain.
 Here are some of our favorites:

 - Shop the sales: Mattresses frequently go on sale, especially around holidays.
-If you can wait to shop, consider buying your mattress around Memorial Day, Labor Day, President’s Day, or Independence Day.
-Otherwise, keep an eye on your favorite brands, many offer significant sales regularly.
+If you can wait to shop, consider buying your mattress around Memorial Day, Labor Day, Presidents’ Day, or Independence Day.
+Otherwise, keep an eye on your favorite brands; many offer significant sales regularly.
+Some even offer Memorial Day sales on bedding like sheets and pillows.

 - Medicare: If prescribed by a doctor and the mattress is purchased through a Medicare-approved provider, your new bed may be covered wholly or in part through Medicare Part B as durable medical equipment.
 You’ll want to speak with your plan provider directly to learn if this option will work for you.

-- Charitable programs: Habitat for Humanity ReStore, Beds4Vets, and brand-specific options, like Leesa’s One-Ten program allow those in need to receive a new or gently used mattress for free.
+- Charitable programs: Several charitable programs allow those in need to receive a new or gently used mattress for free.
 Reaching out to these programs can allow you to rest easy on a new mattress without breaking the bank.
+Some to look into include:

-If you’re not ready for a new mattress, but still need better support for your back pain, consider accessories like a mattress topper or specialty pillows to improve your sleep at a fraction of the cost of a new mattress.
+If you’re not ready for a new mattress, but still need better support, consider accessories like a mattress topper for back pain or a pillow for back pain to improve your sleep at a fraction of the cost of a new mattress.

 Frequently asked questions

-The Saatva Rx is our pick for the best mattress for older adults with back pain.
+The Nectar Premier Hybrid is our pick for the best mattress for seniors with back pain.
 While we like this mattress for its ability to offer pain relief for most sleepers, it may not be the ideal mattress for everyone.
 We recommend speaking with a health care professional to determine what you need in a mattress to provide the back support and pressure relief you need.

 The wrong mattress can worsen back pain.
-For example, if your mattress sags or dips in the middle, it may not be able to maintain your spinal alignment, hurting your back more over time.
+For example, if your mattress sags or dips in the middle, it may not support your spinal alignment, causing back pain over time.
 A mattress that’s not suitable for your sleeping position can also aggravate back pain.
 Still, back pain isn’t usually caused solely by a mattress.
 If you have undiagnosed chronic back pain, speak with your health care provider to identify the root cause before you blame your mattress.

-Finding the right mattress firmness to relieve back pain will vary depending on several factors, including your type of back pain and preferred sleeping position.
-Through our research, we found most back and stomach sleepers with back pain feel better on a medium-to-firm mattress.
+Finding the right mattress firmness to relieve back pain depends on several factors, including your type of back pain and preferred sleeping position.
+Through our research, we found that most back and stomach sleepers with back pain feel better on a medium-to-firm mattress.
 This firmness level supports the spine enough to remain in a neutral position.
-Side sleepers with back pain may prefer a medium-soft-to-medium mattress.
+Side sleepers with back pain may prefer a medium-soft to medium mattress.
 This slightly softer mattress can relieve pressure in the joints while contouring to the body for better spinal alignment.

 Sources